calebw2/calebw2.github.io/README.md

 ### Acquiring the Data

 By far the most difficult part of this project has been sourcing and cleaning the data required to train a model.
 The data we have is fairly low quality given that only in recent years have we started rigorously collecting data in preparation for this type of project.
 Because of this, there have been many changes in formatting on the Excel sheets where we record.
 Also, all the data being stored in excel adds another layer in complexity, especially since I have little experience with Python.
-However I was eventually able to write a fairly rudimentary function that will scrape as much of our QC Analysis data as possible using openpyxl and collect it in another excel worksheet.
-The code for this can be found with this link.
+However I was eventually able to write a fairly rudimentary function that will scrape as much of our QC Analysis data as possible using openpyxl and collect it in another Excel worksheet.
+The code for this can be found here, although without the QC Analysis data it cannot be run.

 After this long process with many iterations, I was able to collect a few thousand batches.
 Some of the cleaning and filtering was beyond my knowledge of my Python capabilities, so the rest was sorted semi-manually using excel.
 After this even longer process I was able to collect complete data for 862 batches.
-Some values needed to be scaled and adjusted to be useful, and this was done mostly using excel.
+Some values needed to be scaled and adjusted to be useful, and this was done mostly using Excel.
 The final data set that was used to train and test the model can be found [here](/assets/final_matrix.csv).

 ### Overview and Analysis of the Data